Programming for Strength and Size: The Ultimate Guide

 What are some effective exercises for strength and size?

 Effective exercises for strength and size include compound movements such as squats, deadlifts, bench press, overhead press, and rows.
-These exercises engage multiple muscle groups and allow for heavier loads to be lifted, promoting strength and size gains.
+These exercises engage multiple muscle groups and allow for heavier loads to be lifted, promoting both strength and size gains.

 How important is nutrition in programming for strength and size?